apnadkarni/blt/doc/tabset.rst

     the change the view by clicking on the left and right arrows of a scrollbar).

-  **-selectbackground** *bgName*
-    Sets the color to use when displaying background of the selected tab.
-    *BgName** may be a color name or the name of a background object created by the **blt::background** command.
-Individual tabs can override this option by setting the tab's **-selectbackground** option.

   **-selectcommand** *cmdString*
     Specifies a default TCL script to be associated with tabs.
 This command is typically invoked when left mouse button is released over the tab.
 Individual tabs may override this with the tab's **-command** option.
 The default value is "".

-  **-selectforeground** *colorName*
-    Sets the default color of the selected tab's text label.
-Individual tabs can override this option by setting the tab's **-selectforeground** option.
-The default value is "black".

   **-selectpad** *numPixels*
     Specifies extra padding to be displayed around the selected tab.
 The